self-actuated/actuated.com/posts/2025-10-31-q4-announcements.md

 ## Custom Billing for large teams with spiky workloads

-This year, we revisited the pricing for actuated and now offer two plans:
+This year, we revisited the pricing for actuated and now offer two plans: **Concurrency based plans - from 250 USD / month** and **Custom Billing**.

 ### Concurrency based plans